web-auth/doc/symfony-bundle/firewall.md

 ## Controller

-If you are familiar with the Username/Password authentication with Symfony, it is not very different with Webauthn.
+If you are familiar with the Username/Password authentication with Symfony, it is not very different with WebAuthn.
 You first need a controller to display the login form

 ```php
 namespace App\Controller;